Friedrichs Learning: Weak Solutions of Partial Differential Equations via Deep Learning: Numerical Experiments

 In the first example, we identify the weak solution in $L^2(\Omega)$ of the advection-reaction equation in \eqref{advection} with discontinuous solutions.
-Following Example $2$ in \cite{Houston2000}, we choose the velocity $\beta = (1,9/10)^{\intercal}$ and $\mu = 1$ in a domain $\Omega = (-1,1)^2$.
+Following Example $2$ in \cite{Houston2000}, we choose the velocity $\bm \beta = (1,9/10)^{\intercal}$ and $\mu = 1$ in the domain $\Omega = [-1,1]^2$.
 We choose the right-hand-side function $f$ and the boundary function $g$ such that the exact solution is

 The exact solution is visualized in Figure \ref{3D_disconti_exactslu}.
 The discontinuity of the initial value function will propagate along the characteristic line $y=9x/10$.
-Hence, the derivative of the exact solution does not exist along the characteristic line.
-Classical network-based least square algorithms in the strong form will encounter a large residual error near the characteristic line and hence fail to provide a meaningful solution.
-This drawback of the classical method in the strong form motivates our Friedrichs learning in the weak form.
+Hence, the derivative of the exact solution does not exist along that line.
+Classical network-based least square algorithms in the strong form will encounter a large residual error near the characteristic line and hence its accuracy may not be very attractive, which motivates our Friedrichs Learning in the weak form.

 As discussed in \cite{Houston2000}, a priori knowledge of the characteristic line is crucial for conventional finite element methods with adaptive mesh to obtain high accuracy.
-In \cite{Houston2000}, the streamline diffusion method (SDFEM) can obtain a solution with $O(10^{-2})$ accuracy using $O(10^4)$ degree of freedom when the mesh is aligned with the discontinuity, i.e., when the priori knowledge of the characteristic line is used in the mesh generation.
+In \cite{Houston2000}, the streamline diffusion method (SDFEM) can obtain a solution with $O(10^{-2})$ accuracy using $O(10^4)$ degrees of freedom when the mesh is aligned with the discontinuity, i.e., when the priori knowledge of the characteristic line is used in the mesh generation.
 The discontinuous Galerkin method (DGFEM) in \cite{Houston2000} can obtain $O(10^{-8})$ accuracy under the same setting.
-When the mesh is not aligned with the discontinuity, e.g., when the characteristic line is not used in mesh generation, DGFEM converges as slow as SDFEM and the accuracy is not better than $O(10^{-2})$ with $O(10^4)$ degree of freedom according to the discussion in \cite{Houston2000}.
+When the mesh is not aligned with the discontinuity, e.g., when the characteristic line is not used in mesh generation, DGFEM converges as slow as SDFEM and the accuracy is not better than $O(10^{-2})$ with $O(10^4)$ degrees of freedom according to the discussion in \cite{Houston2000}.

-Friedrichs learning is a mesh-free method and the weak solution is identified without the priori knowledge of the characteristic line.
+As a deep learning algorithm, Friedrichs Learning is a mesh-free method and the weak solution can be identified without the priori knowledge of the characteristic line.
 By the discussion in Section \ref{sec_DB}, a special network $\phi_s(\Bx,\theta_s)$ is constructed as follows to fulfill the boundary condition of the solution: